newtonyan/vue-map-task/README.md

 # Vue 3 + TypeScript + Vite

-This repo is created for the Pre-Interview Task for the Web Developer position at Accuenergy Canada Inc.
+This repo is created for the Pre-Interview Task for the Web Developer position.

 ## Requirement
 1. A button to allow users to acquire their current location from their browser.